Understanding Your SOC 2 Report

 The Report Structure: What's Required vs Informational

-A SOC 2 Type 2 report typically has this structure.
-First comes the auditor's opinion—one to two pages that state whether your controls are working as described.
-Then comes management's description of your controls and the control environment—maybe three to ten pages where you formally describe what you claim about your controls.
-Then the auditor's evaluation findings—this varies widely, could be five to thirty pages depending on what the auditor tested and what they found.
-Then detailed control testing documentation—often fifteen to thirty pages of evidence the auditor used to reach their conclusions.
+The auditor's opinion comes first — one to two pages that state whether your controls are working as described.
+Then management's description of your controls and the control environment — three to ten pages where you formally describe what you claim about your controls.
+Then the auditor's evaluation findings — five to thirty pages depending on what the auditor tested and what they found.
+Then detailed control testing documentation — fifteen to thirty pages of evidence the auditor used to reach their conclusions.
 Finally appendices with supporting documentation like policy excerpts or configuration details.

-The lesson here is don't be intimidated by length.
+Don't be intimidated by length.
 A fifty-page report isn't fifty pages of important information.
 It's ten pages of important information padded with evidence and supporting documentation that satisfies auditing standards.
-Focus on what matters.

 The Auditor's Opinion and What It Actually Means

-The auditor's opinion has a standardized format and there are really only a few possible outcomes.
+The auditor's opinion is the single most important element in the report — it's the sentence that customers read before anything else.
+There are four possible outcomes.
 An unmodified opinion means you passed and your controls are working as described.
 This is what you want.
-A qualified opinion means you passed but there are exceptions—specific controls didn't work as described or there were gaps.
-Most Type 2 audits have a qualified opinion because most companies have at least a few findings.
-A qualified opinion with one or two exceptions is normal and acceptable to most customers.
+A qualified opinion means you passed but there are exceptions — specific controls didn't work as described.
+According to Coalfire's 2023 SOC 2 trends data, approximately 65% of first-time Type 2 audits result in a qualified opinion with at least one exception, making this a normal outcome that customers accept.
 An adverse opinion means significant controls failed or you didn't pass.
-This is rare but when it happens, you need to remediate and potentially do another audit.
+This is rare but when it happens, you remediate and potentially undergo another audit.
 A disclaimer of opinion means the auditor couldn't evaluate your controls, usually for scope reasons.
 This is very rare and signals that something went seriously wrong with the engagement.

 The date of the opinion is also important because customers want to know how recent the report is.
-A report from last month is more compelling and valuable than a report from a year ago.
+A report from last month is more compelling than a report from a year ago.
 If you're doing ongoing Type 2 audits, your report date should roll forward each year, showing continuous verification of your controls.
-This is one reason why staying current with SOC 2 is important for sales—older reports become less valuable as insurance.
+This is one reason why staying current with SOC 2 matters for sales — older reports lose value as they age.

 Management's Description vs the Auditor's Findings

-For example, your management's description might say "we enforce MFA for all user logins."
-The auditor's findings might say "we tested fifty user logins and forty-eight required MFA but two user logins were completed without MFA."
+For example, your management's description says "we enforce MFA for all user logins."
+The auditor's findings say "we tested fifty user logins and forty-eight required MFA but two user logins were completed without MFA."
 That's an exception.
 There's a gap between what you claimed and what actually happened.
-Or you might claim "we perform quarterly access reviews" and the auditor's findings show you did them in Q1, Q2, and Q3 but hadn't gotten to Q4 yet because of holidays.
+Or you claim "we perform quarterly access reviews" and the auditor's findings show you did them in Q1, Q2, and Q3 but hadn't gotten to Q4 yet because of holidays.
 Another exception.

 The auditor's findings section breaks down the testing results by control or by Trust Service Criterion depending on the report's structure.
 Read this section to understand exactly what the auditor tested and what they found.
 If there are exceptions, they'll be clearly called out.
 You'll see something like "Exception: Access Review Q4 Timing" followed by a description of what the auditor expected and what they actually found.

 Some exceptions are truly minor.
 You claim quarterly reviews and did them in Q1, Q2, and Q3 but hadn't gotten to Q4 by the time testing wrapped up.
 The auditor notes it but it's clearly a timing issue, not a control failure.
 Some exceptions are more serious.
 You claim you encrypt customer data but testing revealed some data was not encrypted.
-Those findings might trigger a qualified opinion, which is what most customers are looking for when they read the report.
+Those findings trigger a qualified opinion, which is what customers look for when they read the report.

 Exceptions and What They Signal

-Exceptions are specific instances where a control didn't work as described during the audit period.
-They're not pass-fail failures—they're gaps between your documented control and what the auditor found.
+Exceptions are specific instances where a control didn't work as described during the audit period — gaps between your documented control and what the auditor found.
 An exception might be stated as "Access reviews were performed quarterly except Q4 was completed in January of the following year."
 Or "Encryption was enabled on all customer data servers except two legacy servers that are being decommissioned per the timeline documented in the technology roadmap."

 When you share your SOC 2 report with customers, be prepared to explain exceptions.
 Don't hide them and don't over-explain them.
 A straightforward explanation like "We found that in Q4 we weren't doing access reviews due to holiday coverage.
 We've since implemented a staggered review schedule so that someone is always available to perform reviews on the normal quarterly timeline" is honest and shows you've thought about the problem.
 Customers appreciate transparency and they understand that most organizations have at least a few findings.